jobial-io/scase/README.md

 myClient ?
 MyRequest("hello") // : F[MyResponse]
 ```

-We want this to be **as type-safe as possible**, with no possibility of replying with the "wrong"
+As a developer, we want this to be **as type-safe as possible**, with no possibility of replying with the "wrong"
 type or forgetting to send a reply entirely.

 We also want an implementation **with no boilerplate** if possible.